 The 2018 lineup is now live!
 This year's festival returns for 23 days, from January 24 through February 15.
 Tickets go on sale on Wednesday, January 17.
 Now is the time to build out your wish list so you can move your picks right into your cart the minute they go on sale!

 Finding the films you want to see, and securing your tickets to the 2018 AJFF, couldn't be easier at AJFF.org.
 Our new ticketing platform, built by Elevent, lets you add screening selections to your very own wish list, then move them right into your cart when tickets go on sale Wednesday, January 17.

-The full line-up for the 2017 AJFF will be unveiled on January 6 and we can't wait to show you everything in store for the festival.
-But, as in year's past, we've got something extra special planned for Opening, Closing, and Young Professionals Nights.
+The full lineup for the 2018 AJFF will be unveiled on January 5 and we can't wait for you to see everything in store for this year!
+But, as in year's past, we've got something extra special planned for our Opening, Closing, and Young Professionals Nights.
 We thought we'd fill you in a little early on these films.

 As AJFF heads into its 18th year, we're excited to unveil 8 films that represent the tone and feel of this year's annual festival.
 Once again the festival will feature over 70 narratives and documentaries, the cinematic institution brings an assortment of films together representing more than 25 countries.
 The full lineup and official schedule will be announced on Thursday, January 4 and tickets will go on sale via AJFF.org, beginning Wednesday, January 17.